adamscarlat/blinkCameraAlarm/README.md

   - (DONE) add try/catch on main loop with exponential backoff

 - Create a systemd service:
-  - need a bash script for the service to read the .env file into the environment and start the program
+  - (DONE) need a bash script for the service to read the .env file into the environment and start the program
-  - create set up script (to set up the service with systemd):
+  - (DONR) create set up script (to set up the service with systemd).
-    ```
-    sudo mv alarm.service /lib/systemd/system/alarm.service
-    sudo systemctl daemon-reload
-    sudo systemctl enable alarm.service
-    ```
+  - (DONE) create teardown script for systemd
+  - (DONE) configure systemd service for limited retries with pause in between